research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 Once you are satisfied with the information you have entered for each of the sections, you can publish the project page.
 To do so, use the **"Published"** slider on the information page and use the **"View Project"** to admire the result.
 Don't hesitate to update and extend the page later!

 :::tip
-You can find all your projects in "My projects" section under your profile menu.
+You can find all projects you maintain in the "My projects" section under your profile menu.
 :::

 ![image](img/project-publish-completed.gif)